jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 ### How Vagrant Benefits You[^154]

-* *If you are a developer, Vagrant will isolate dependencies and their configuration within a single disposable, consistent environment, without sacrificing any of the tools you are used to working with (editors, browsers, debuggers, etc.).
+> *If you are a developer, Vagrant will isolate dependencies and their configuration within a single disposable, consistent environment, without sacrificing any of the tools you are used to working with (editors, browsers, debuggers, etc.).
 Once you or someone else creates a single Vagrantfile, you just need to vagrant up and everything is installed and configured for you to work.
 Other members of your team create their development environments from the same configuration, so whether you are working on Linux, Mac OS X, or Windows, all your team members are running code in the same environment, against the same dependencies, all configured the same way.
 Say goodbye to "works on my machine" bugs.*
-* *If you are an operations engineer, Vagrant gives you a disposable environment and consistent workflow for developing and testing infrastructure management scripts.
+> *If you are an operations engineer, Vagrant gives you a disposable environment and consistent workflow for developing and testing infrastructure management scripts.
 You can quickly test things like shell scripts, Chef cookbooks, Puppet modules, and more using local virtualization such as VirtualBox or VMware.
 Then, with the same configuration, you can test these scripts on remote clouds such as AWS or RackSpace with the same workflow.
 Ditch your custom scripts to recycle EC2 instances, stop juggling SSH prompts to various machines, and start using Vagrant to bring sanity to your life.*
-* *If you are a designer, Vagrant will automatically set everything up that is required for that web app in order for you to focus on doing what you do best: design.
+> *If you are a designer, Vagrant will automatically set everything up that is required for that web app in order for you to focus on doing what you do best: design.
 Once a developer configures Vagrant, you do not need to worry about how to get that app running ever again.
 No more bothering other developers to help you fix your environment so you can test designs.
 Just check out the code, vagrant up, and start designing.*

 Think of Vagrant as an abstraction layer between you and VirtualBox, Hyper-V, Docker, or even VMware desktop.
 It is written in the Ruby Language and comes as a self-contained binary that runs across all platforms.
 For the duration of this chapter I will use VirtualBox as my example.
 Vagrant handles this abstraction by using a file concept called a **box** or ```*.box```.
 The box file is nothing more than a compressed archive containing a virtual hard drive and a configuration file that tells the Vagrant provider which virtualization software to launch this with.
 For example a *.box file that was made for the VirtualBox provider would contain the `*.vmdk` (hard drive) and the `*.ovf` file (meta-data and Virtual Machine settings file).
 Each Vagrant *.box file needs a config file called: **Vagrantfile**.
 This is an abstraction file to modify settings for the virtual machine at run time.
 There is a sample Vagrantfile later in this chapter.
 These two components are what is needed to run and manage Vagrant boxes.

 There are two ways to obtain a Vagrant Box (*.box file).
 The first way would be to obtain pre-made images from a site you trust (remember you are running other people's configuration and software in your place of work -- just be aware).
 The first place to look is from Vagrantup.com itself - [https://app.vagrantup.com/boxes/search](https://app.vagrantup.com/boxes/search "Vagrant box search").
 Here you can search for boxes of other operating systems and versions even some opensource companies release a pre-configured Vagrant Box all setup for you to test their software all in one place.
 Using this facility you can simply run a command from the command line to add this box to your local system. such as: ```vagrant init ubuntu/bionic64``` would automatically construct a `Vagrantfile`, as well as retrieve an Ubuntu Bionic64 box file.

-The second way to is add it manually

 #### Adding Vagrant Boxes